-Position of Chief Executive
+Position of CEOChief Executive

-The board will link the organisation's governance and management functions through the Chief Executive.
-All board authority conferred on management is delegated through the Chief Executive so that the authority and accountability of management is considered to be the authority and accountability of the Chief Executive so far as the board is concerned.
-The board must agree to the levels of sub delegation immediately below the Chief Executive.
-The board will agree with the Chief Executive to achieve specific results directed towards the organisation goals.
-This will usually take the form of an annual performance contract under which the Chief Executive is authorised to make any decision and take any action within the management limitations, directed at achieving the organisation goals.
+The board will link the organisation's governance and management functions through the CEOChief Executive.
+All board authority conferred on management is delegated through the Chief ExecutiveCEO so that the authority and accountability of management is considered to be the authority and accountability of the Chief ExecutiveCEO-so far as the board is concerned.
+The board must agree to the levels of sub delegation immediately below the Chief ExecutiveCEO.
+The board will agree with the Chief Executive CEO to achieve specific results directed towards the organisation goals.
+This will usually take the form of an annual performance contract under which the Chief ExecutiveCEO is authorised to make any decision and take any action within the management limitations, directed at achieving the organisation goals.

-Between board meetings the chair maintains an informal link between the board and the Chief Executive, expects to be kept informed by the Chief Executive on all important matters, and is available to the Chief Executive to provide counsel and advice where appropriate.
-Only decisions of the board acting as a body are binding on the Chief Executive.
-Decisions or instructions of individual members, officers or committees should not be given to the Chief Executive and are not binding in any event except in those instances where specific authorisation is given by the board.
+Between board meetings the chair maintains an informal link between the board and the Chief Executive CEO, expects to be kept informed by the Chief ExecutiveCEO on all important matters, and is available to the Chief ExecutiveCEO to provide counsel and advice where appropriate.
+Only decisions of the board acting as a body are binding on the Chief ExecutiveCEO.
+Decisions or instructions of individual members, officers or committees should not be given to the Chief ExecutiveCEO and are not binding in any event except in those instances where specific authorisation is given by the board.

-Accountability of Chief Executive to the Board
+Accountability of CEO-Chief Executive to the board Board

-The Chief Executive is accountable to the board, through the chairperson, for the achievement of the organisation goals and the Chief Executive is accountable for the observance of the management limitations.
+The Chief ExecutiveCEO, in association with the chair, is accountable to the board, through the chairperson, for the achievement of the organisation goals and the Chief ExecutiveCEO is accountable for the observance of the management limitations.

-At each of its normal monthly meetings the board should expect to receive from or through the Chief Executive:
+At each of its normal monthly meetings the board should expect to receive from or through the Chief Executive CEO:

-- the operational and other reports and proposals referred to above; and - such assurances as the board considers necessary to confirm that the management limitations are being observed.
+- the operational and other reports and proposals referred to above - such assurances as the board considers necessary to confirm that the management limitations are being observed.